 For my Halloween parties, I often have big dreams of making those cute desserts you see all over the web this time of year.
 My problem is that baking is not my one of strengths…something about having to follow all the directions exactly… And even more specifically, decorating the baking is even less of a strength.
 Which is why I had to come up with my own (easy) version of this very cool-looking devil-inspired cupcake.

-The original devilish cupcake recipe from ambrosiabaking.com is a very pretty Halloween cupcake.
-If you are a baker, please go to their website and follow their “from-scratch” instructions.
+The original devilish cupcake recipe from ambrosiabaking.com (link no longer available) is a very pretty Halloween cupcake.
+If you are a baker, this probably isn’t a hard cupcake to duplicate.

-As you can see from the picture, my version is not nearly as fancy…but it is about the extent of my baking talent…so if you’re like me and need the easy version, this is the recipe for you!
+But as you can see from the picture, my version doesn’t look quite as good.
+However, this is about the extent of my baking talent…so if you’re like me and need the easy version, this is the recipe for you!

 Preparation Time: 20 minutes